mccarrion/newsfeed/README.md

 The UI was build with React.js.
 Redux is currently not used in the frontend as that would add an additional layer of complexity beyond learning React.
-Redux may be added at a later time depending on how well it ties into the new API spec that this app will eventually migrate to, specifically the JSON:API spec.
+Redux will be added at a later time given that the available libraries for pulling data from an API spec that this app will migrate too use Redux as the way of pulling and rendering that data.
+The API spec that this app will migrate to is specifically the JSON:API spec.

 ### Docker and Kubernetes